 Those who accept offers will get bonuses ranging from an average of $3,700 for accounting majors to $5,300 for newly minted chemical engineers.

 Somewhat more than two-thirds of employers intend to screen candidates by GPA, with 3.0 by far the most common cutoff.

 Grades are just the start. the NACE survey found large percentages — upwards of 70 percent — who will scan resumes for evidence of leadership, teamwork, written communication skills, problem-solving ability and a strong work ethic.
 Far fewer will look for signs of creativity, tactfulness, or entrepreneurial talent.

 When deciding whom to hire, employers say teamwork, problem solving and verbal communication are among the top soft skills to influence their decision.
 Having relevant work experience is also highly important.

 Let’s schedule a virtual appointment at your convenience.
-Simply reach me by email email@example.com by phone at 952-807-8364.
+Simply reach me by email at email@example.com or by phone at 952-807-8364.

 ABOUT SOURCEMOB: SourceMob links Internet, social, talent community and mobile recruiting solutions to help talent acquisition professionals recruit the very best candidates for tough-to-fill positions.
 SourceMob software distributes job content and conversations providing a job posting springboard to over 3.5 million candidate profiles on Facebook, LinkedIn, Twitter, Google+ and all of the major search engines.
 Our solutions also enable Mobile Quick Apply and candidate application management services to create efficiencies and lower recruiting costs.

 Looking forward to hearing from you,